 5. Watch out for the real deals – Remy

 This is the day for big discounts.
 If you are shopping for cameras and photography equipment make sure to compare the deals.
-Sometimes buying camera bundles – like camera body, a basic lens, bag, batteries and chargers all in one box – seem like a good deal.
+Sometimes buying camera bundles – like a camera body, a basic lens, bag, batteries, and chargers all in one box – seem like a good deal.
 But with a little more research and patience you may find those items separately for much less.
-Gifts for the wannabe photographer at any age are photography books, flash cards, filters, cool bags and tripods.
+Gifts for the wannabe photographer at any age are photography books, flashcards, filters, cool bags, and tripods.
 Of course, a gift card from your local small business camera store is always a great gift!

 And as you start to decorate your Christmas tree, write your dream on a little piece of paper and tie it to the tree – a reminder through the season that next year — will be your dream year!

 Enjoy this special 8WomenDream Guest Contributor story submitted by new and experienced big dreamers throughout the world, edited and published to capture a dream perspective from different points of view.
 Do you have a personal dream story to share with 8WomenDream readers?
 Click here to learn how to submit dream big articles for consideration.

 Note: Articles by Guest Post Contributors may contain affiliate links and may be compensated if you make a purchase after clicking on an affiliate link.